- State Information

 You’d then accept some information supplied regarding the sodium content of peanut butter, and how it reacts with the alcohol to evaporate it.

-Nothing you do in your mouth can change the alcohol in your breath.
 So then why did the breathalyzer measure 0.0 after one spoon of peanut butter?

 Here’s a possible guess: the vodka bottle in the video contained nothing but water.
 One of the cups might have had a very small amount of alcohol – enough to register on the breathalyzer.
 Afterwards, the glass of water she drank, combined with the food, cleaned her mouth of that trace alcohol.